Node Feature Kernels Increase Graph Convolutional Network Robustness: RELATED WORK

 The remainder of this paper is organised as follows.
 In Section \ref{sec:related_work} we introduce related literature.
 In Section \ref{sec:theory} we propose the \textit{random} GCN and analyse it using tools from random matrix theory.
 The theoretical insight from Section \ref{sec:theory} is then empirically verified in Section \ref{sec:experiments}, where we confirm our hypotheses on the standard GCN on six benchmark datasets and observe the robust performance of the GCN when the node feature kernel matrix is added in the message passing step.

-\section{Related Work}
+\section{RELATED WORK}

-There exists an extensive literature branch which studies \textit{adversarial attack and defence strategies on graph data} in the context of GNNs summarised in \citet{Zhou2020} and \citet{Sun2020} with the former pointing out directly the need for the development of more robust GNNs.
+There exists an extensive literature branch which studies \textit{adversarial attack and defence strategies on graph data} in the context of GNNs summarised in \citet{Guennemann2022}, \citet{Sun2020} and \citet{Zhou2020} with the latter pointing out directly the need for the development of more robust GNNs.
 In this paper we present one approach to robustifying the performance of GNNs to graph perturbations.
 In this literature the focus often lies on specific attack strategies perturbing the graph structure in order to alter the inference obtained from a GNN, most commonly the GCN, and defence strategies which aim to develop methodology which is robust to these attacks.
 Recent advances in this literature include, \citet{Zuegner2019} proposing a meta learning approach to find optimal graph perturbations.
 Their perturbation mechanism is found to drastically decrease the global performance of GNNs to be in some cases worse than simple benchmarks such as logistic regression run on the node features only. \citet{Zuegner2020} propose an algorithm which certifies robustness of individual nodes for the GCN used for node classification under perturbations of the graph structure.
-In \citet{Jin2021} the message passing operator in the GCN is replaced by the sum of several distance based adjacency matrices with the aim of more robust GCN performance.
+In \citet{Geisler2020} and \citet{Jin2021} the message passing operator in the GCN is replaced by the Soft Mediod function and the sum of several distance based adjacency matrices, respectively, with the aim of more robust GCN performance. \citet{Jin2020} propose to learn the graph structure jointly with the GNN parameters to robustify performance and also \citet{Entezari2020} propose to alter the graph structure by using a low rank approximation of the adjacency matrix.
+The works of \citet{Zhu2019} and \citet{Zhang2020} are most closely related to our proposition of using a node feature kernel to reweight edges in Section \ref{sec:kernel-theory} as they both propose to reweight edges based on the node features.
+Our theoretical findings in Section \ref{sec:theory} support this approach of more directly taking the node features into account in the aggregation scheme of GNNs to increasing their robustness.

 This paper distinguishes itself from adversarial attacks and defence literature fundamentally in that we study untargeted, random graph perturbations which arise as a result of mispecification of the data or uncertainty in the recording methods of the networks.
 For this kind of perturbation we are able to provide both theoretical (on a toy data example) and empirical understanding, which enables us to offer a distinction between the node feature data and the graph data in networks data sets and how these different information sources are processed by a GNN architecture.